koturn/LabStudyMeetingSlide2014/README.md

 ## LICENSE

-This software is released under the MIT License, see (LICENSE)[LICENSE].
+This software is released under the MIT License, see [LICENSE](LICENSE).